 Oakhill Cemetery

 Oakhill Cemetery was the first of its kind to debut as a park cemetery in 1853 when J.A.
 Baxter created it.
 The original portion of Oakhill sits north of Hall Street at the corner of Eastern Avenue.
 J.A.
 Baxter sold the cemetery in 1859 to J. Allen Giddings for $2,300.
 Giddings developed the cemetery with rolling plains and curving drives.
 He even created named streets and lanes to give the cemetery a park feel.
-“It is the most complete embodiment of the rural park cemetery to be found in Grand Rapids,” Dilley writes in his book.
+In 2021, Oakhill became West Michigan’s first accredited arboretum, achieving international standards for stewardship of tree conservation and diversity.

-The first inhabitants of this cemetery were Jewish, as Oakhill started as a small Jewish cemetery.
-There are several headstones of influential Jewish citizens from Grand Rapids history such as Julius Houseman - a recognizable name from “Houseman Field,” home of the Grand Rapids Football Club.
+Oakhill started as a small Jewish cemetery and there are several headstones of local Jewish citizens, including Julius Houseman, whose name is still known today due to “Houseman Field,” an 8,000-seat multipurpose stadium owned by Grand Rapids Public Schools.
 Houseman was the mayor of Grand Rapids in 1872 and also served as a state representative from 1883-1885.
-In Oakhill, you’ll find there are small stones that sit atop markers.
-This is a Jewish custom to symbolize love as strong as a rock.
+The small stones that sit atop markers here are a Jewish custom that symbolizes love as strong as a rock.

 Greenwood Cemetery sits on 80-acres and displays three types of landscape designs common in cemeteries (park, lawn and hybrid).